 The cause of prediabetes or borderline sugar can be genetic, environmental, due to unhealthy lifestyle, poor diet, obesity or lack of physical activities.
 In normal condition when you eat food, it is converted to sugar in your bloodstream.

 A hormone named insulin released from beta cells of the pancreas (located behind the stomach) process the sugar and fuel your body, muscle and brain.
 In abnormal or prediabetic condition your body does not properly secrete or respond or develop resistance to insulin.
 Consequently, the sugar level becomes higher in the blood more than normal sugar level.

 Rist Factors of Prediabetes

-There are several risk factors that can lead to prediabetes.
+There are several other risk factors and causes of prediabetes.
 Some of them are discussed below

 Overweight or Excess Fat